MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-activities.md

   - **Start Time OR End Time:** Depends on your previous selection, at this point you should state the activity start/end time (only one field is required but you can select both times if those are known for your activity
   - **Duration**: Here you should define the duration of your activity
   - **Unit**: Here you should choose the unit of time for the duration of your activity
-  - **Description**: This field enables you to provide a recognizable name for your activity, so you can easily identify it on the Customer 360 Dashboard timeline
+  - **Description**: This field enables you to provide a recognizable name for your activity, so you can easily identify it on the Customer Insights Dashboard timeline
   - **Icon**: For the same purpose of easily distinguishing your activity from the rest of your activiites, here you can add an Icon to your activity if it's publicly available (a URL address or unicode is required)
   - **X button**: Clicking this button will delete that specific activity (highlighted below)